 - Grow best in warm environments.

-- Vegetable contains a large Vitamin C content.
+- Vegetable contains a significant Vitamin C content.

-- Need to be staked as they grow to support the weight of the plant.
+- They need to be staked as they grow to support the weight of the plant.

 - Require direct exposure to sunlight.

-- Too much nitrogen within the soil can cause the plant to grow much larger at the expense of the fruit (large plant with no peppers).
+- Too much nitrogen within the soil can cause the plant to grow much more significantly at the expense of the fruit (large plant with no peppers).

-With these 4 plants, the most successful path for water purification would be potatoes à tomatoes à bell peppers.
+The most successful path for water purification with these four plants would be potatoes, tomatoes, and bell peppers.

-It is proven that potatoes have a higher yield while rotated with Barley… It is possible that we could make it work?
-Regardless, it appears that most of the vegetation used within Tunisian cooking requires a lot of attention during their youth.
+It is proven that potatoes have a higher yield while rotated with Barley… Is it possible that we could make it work?
+Regardless, most of the vegetation used in Tunisian cooking requires much attention during their youth.